The Getty

 » Visual Works hierarchy

-Contains terms for items that were originally created for the purpose of communicating primarily visually and nonverbally, especially those conveying a symbolic or expressive meaning or an aesthetic experience.
+Contains concept records for items that were originally created for the purpose of communicating primarily visually and nonverbally, especially those conveying a symbolic or expressive meaning or an aesthetic experience.
 This includes pictorial and sculptural works, as well as those time-based works, such as performance art, that evolved within and are associated with the visual arts.
-Some terms in this hierarchy can refer to either an object or an image; for example, in the case of an object that is constructed of canvas, stretchers, and frame specifically to support a painted image, the image and the object both may be called a painting, whereas an image painted on a piece of furniture may be called a painting, but the supporting object is, for example, a chest of drawers or a firescreen.
+Some concept records in this hierarchy can refer to either an object or an image; for example, in the case of an object that is constructed of canvas, stretchers, and frame specifically to support a painted image, the image and the object both may be called a painting, whereas an image painted on a piece of furniture may be called a painting, but the supporting object is, for example, a chest of drawers or a firescreen.

 • Regarding other Hierarchies